Breastfeed Your Baby

 Make a plan for after your baby is born.

-If you plan to go back to work after your baby's birth, talk to your supervisor ahead of time about where you can pump and store breast milk at work.
+If you plan to go back to work after your baby's birth, talk to your employer ahead of time about where you can pump and store breast milk at work.
 Most employers are now required by law to give you time and a place to pump milk at your job.

 Check out these resources to get more information: